evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 }
 ```

-Some comments about changes we did:
+Some comments about changes we did in the template file:

 * We added variable `vnetName` and used `concat` function to compose the vnet name based on environment
 * We replaced resource `location` with value from `location` parameter